jgrasham/Course-Project-Getting-and-Clean-Data/README.md

 - creating/submitting the resulting data set that is the output of this project avg_dat.txt
 - creating/submitting a README file (this file) that describes the project
 - creating/submitting a CODEBOOK that describes the data itself
-- creating/submitting an Assignment4.R script that performs the following steps:
+- creating/submitting an run_analysis.R script that performs the following steps:

 Steps to be performed:
 - Merges the training and the test sets to create one data set